-- 1) The Accounting Officer may request the State Information Technology Agency (SITA) to assist with the acquisition of IT related goods or services through a competitive bidding process. - 2) Both parties must enter into a written agreement to regulate the services rendered by, and the payments to be made to, SITA. - 3) The Accounting Officer must notify SITA together with a motivation of the IT needs if a) the transaction value of IT related goods or services required in any financial year will exceed R50 million (VAT included); or - b) the transaction value of a contract to be procured whether for one or more years exceeds R50 million (VAT included). - 4) SITA may comment on the procurement needs submitted per Sub-Section(3) - 5) If the municipality disagrees with comments made by SITA, the comments and the reasons for rejecting or not following such comments must be submitted to the Council, the National Treasury, the Provincial Treasury and the Auditor-General.
+- The Accounting Officer may request the State Information Technology Agency (SITA) to assist with the acquisition of IT related goods or services through a competitive bidding process. - 2) Both parties must enter into a written agreement to regulate the services rendered by, and the payments to be made to, SITA. - The Accounting Officer must notify SITA together with a motivation of the IT needs if -a) the transaction value of IT related goods or services required in any financial year will exceed R50 million (VAT included); or - b) the transaction value of a contract to be procured whether for one or more years exceeds R50 million (VAT included). - 4) SITA may comment on the procurement needs submitted per Sub-Section (3) - 5) If the municipality disagrees with comments made by SITA, the comments and the reasons for rejecting or not following such comments must be submitted to the Council, the National Treasury, the Provincial Treasury and the Auditor-General - 6) The ICT business-critical systems, applications, and maintenance thereof may be provisioned for up to a period of five (5) years through the tender process.
+This allows for the necessary stability and continuity in managing these crucial systems, ensuring their uninterrupted functionality and support for the organization. - 7) In panel tenders, the focus will not be on the procurement of construction works, ICT Services, or goods and services whether professional engineering services or not.
+However, such procurements will be selected from a list of accredited suppliers to perform work assignments based on processes which could include rotation and secondary competitive processes.
+Each work assignment would require approval by an appropriate delegated authority before the execution of such a work assignment can commence.